Around 3,000 farmers can apply for closed nature farming scheme after ‘error’

 The announcement comes after the National Farmers’ Union (NFU) co-ordinated threatened legal action over Defra’s failure to give the proper notice period for the closure of the scheme, claiming more than 6,000 farmers had started applications when the scheme was suddenly scrapped.

-NFU president Tom Bradshaw said: “We said from day one that this sudden closure, with just minutes’ notice, was wholly unacceptable and always wrong.
+NFU president Tom Bradshaw said: “The Government’s abrupt and wholly unacceptable decision to close the scheme was always wrong.

-“The NFU was determined to use its expertise to challenge this devastating decision, and I would like to thank those members and staff who led this work.”
+“While it’s good to see an acknowledgement that the decision to close the scheme was flawed, we are disappointed by the constraints imposed which will still leave many farmers unfairly disadvantaged.

+“This is a really critical time for the farming industry, and while today’s announcement falls short of what our members deserve, this issue highlights the NFU at its very best, working with its members to stand up for what we believe is right.”